dhruvv-19/Wanderlust-travel-app/README.md

 ## 🚀 Features

 - 🧭 Browse all travel listings
+- 🔍 Search listings by keyword
+- ⚙️ Filter listings with advanced options
+- 🏷️ Toggle tax inclusion for pricing
 - ➕ Create, update, and delete listings
 - 💬 Add and delete reviews with star ratings
 - 🗺️ View detailed destination info
 - 🖼️ Upload and display images using Cloudinary
 - 🗺️ Interactive maps with Mapbox integration
 - 🔐 Login/Signup system with Passport.js
 - 🛡️ Authorization for listings and reviews using custom middleware
 - 👤 Ownership-based access control
 - 🛡️ Route protection with custom middleware
 - ⚙️ Centralized error handling
 - 📱 Responsive front-end using Bootstrap

 ---